XBraid/xbraid/docs/Examples.md

 \f]

+## User Defined Structures and Wrappers

+The two user-defined data structures are:

+1. **Vector:** This structure is unchanged from @ref exampleone, and contains a single scalar representing the state at a given time.

+         typedef struct _braid_Vector_struct
+         {
+            double value;
+         } my_Vector;

-- The user's **App** structure holds two additional elements: the *design* and the *reduced gradient*.
-This ensures, that both are accessible in all user routines.
+2. **App:**  This structure holds two additional elements when compared to @ref exampleone : the *design* and the *reduced gradient*.
+This ensures that both are accessible in all user routines.

          typedef struct _braid_App_struct
          {